siavash9000/netlimy/README.md

 3. define an alias for dind-machine with:
 ```
 alias dind-machine="docker run -v $DIND_MACHINE_DATA:/root/.docker/ nukapi/dind-machine docker-machine"
-echo 'alias dind-machine="docker run -v $DIND_MACHINE_DATA:/root/.docker/ nukapi/dind-machine docker-machine"' >> ~/.bashrc
+echo 'alias dind-machine="docker run -i -v $DIND_MACHINE_DATA:/root/.docker/ nukapi/dind-machine docker-machine"' >> ~/.bashrc
 ```

 Now you can provision a cloud server in one command and initialize docker swarm on it.
-For example you can provision a digitalocean server for X cents per hour and init a docker swarm on it by replacing `PERSONAL_ACCESS_TOKEN` with your digitalocean personal access token and perform the following commands to provision a small digitalocean cloud server:
+For example you can provision a digitalocean server for $0.007/hr and init a docker swarm on it by replacing `PERSONAL_ACCESS_TOKEN` with your digitalocean personal access token and perform the following commands to provision a small digitalocean cloud server: